-W. M. Keck Observatory is bringing alien worlds to life, embarking on a deep space visual journey to exoplanets that have either been discovered or characterized using Keck Observatory data.
+W. M. Keck Observatory is bringing alien worlds to life, embarking on a deep space virtual “journey” to exoplanets that have either been discovered or characterized using Keck Observatory data.

 Serving as an interface between science, technology, and the arts, the Exoplanet Imaginarium is designed to fulfill the ultimate dream of anyone who has ever wondered what extrasolar planets look like, to imagine ourselves on board a spacecraft flying by a strange world, or standing on an alien moon’s surface looking at a giant planet rising above the horizon.

 This project is the result of a collaboration between Keck Observatory and award-winning exoplanet artist Adam Makarenko.
-Our mission was to visit 12 different exoplanets throughout 2018.
+Our mission was to go on a virtual “trip” to 12 different exoplanets throughout 2018.
 Together, we created an artistic rendering of an exoplanet scene every month based on available scientific data as well as calculations from Keck Observatory Astronomer Carlos Alvarez.